-In Florida, whether self-employed or not, an employed person is required to have workman’s compensation insurance depending on the nature of work being operated.
-A self-employed worker in the construction industry is required to carry workers’ comp coverage in Florida.
+In Florida, whether self-employed or not, an employed person must have workman’s compensation insurance depending on the nature of work being operated.
+A self-employed worker in the construction industry must carry workers’ comp coverage in Florida.
 But if you are in an industry with a low risk of physical injury and have no employees, you can decide if you will have to get covered.

 What Are Death Benefits Under Florida Workers’ Compensation Law

 When the employee dies due to a work-related event within one year from the date of the accident or the worker suffered disability for five years, the employee’s family will receive death benefits.
 The family is entitled to receive funeral expenses up to $7,500, an education benefit, and $150,000 in compensation benefits to dependents, which is usually paid at up to 66.67% of the worker’s weekly salary.